 Looking for a high-quality kid’s helmet with fun and funky styles?
 Meet the Nutcase Little Nutty!
 With over a dozen different designs to choose from (ranging from donuts to super heroes!), your kids can ride in a style all their own.

 But what we love most about Nutcase is that they don’t sacrifice fashion for function.
-Not only is the Little Nutty quite possibly the cutest helmet on the block, but it’s also one of the best you can buy.
+Not only is the Little Nutty quite possibly the cutest helmet on the block, but it’s also one of the best bike helmets you can buy.

 With an easy-to-use dial-adjust system, durable build, magnetic Fid-lock buckle, and MIPS safety system, the Nutcase Little Nutty checks all the boxes for functionality and safety.
 The Nutcase Little Nutty’s removable visor and dual-certification also make it a great helmet for young kids who will be switching from bikes to skateboards.
 Read the full review below!